China says Xinjiang minorities too busy dancing to make trouble

 China dismisses accusations its policies are connected to unrest, saying armed Uighur groups have links to Central Asian and Pakistani Islamist militants, and of carrying out attacks to establish an independent state they call East Turkistan.

-"Those minority of people, the violent terrorists, ethnic splittists and religions extremists who want to cause trouble, their organizations are all outside the country, as are their backers behind the scenes," Shi said.
+"Those minority of people, the violent terrorists, ethnic splittists and religions extremists who want to cause trouble, their organisations are all outside the country, as are their backers behind the scenes," Shi said.

 "How could we let this minority of people split Xinjiang off from the rest of the country and destroy this peaceful and harmonious society?
 It's impossible."